 Study Your Clients

 Before taking a step to show clients different homes, you need to know if they are ready to buy a house or not.
 You have to know the financial situation of your clients and the amenities they need.
 This way, you can pre-qualify them and avoid wasting your effort and much-needed time and spend it showing other clients that are financially ready to buy a new home.
 This is done by preparing some questions before you start looking for new homes for them.
+Once your clients have qualified as good prospects, then you can start preparing recommendations for them.
+For example, you can put together a good list of affordable suburbs in Chicago for a client who fits this profile.

 Focus on One Medium